Investing In Mutual Funds

 • Costs and fees – sales commissions and redemption fees are applied to your investment if you decide to redeem your mutual fund investment, this could significantly affect your expected returns

-• Investment horizon – mutual funds are not get rich quick schemes, it’s a medium to long term investment, people who have earned significantly in mutual funds have been in it for several years already
+• Investment horizon – mutual funds are not get-rich-quick schemes, it’s a medium to long term investment, people who have earned significantly in mutual funds have been in it for several years already

 How do you start investing in mutual funds?

 In my beginner’s guide to investing, I mentioned several things you should consider before investing in any type of instrument.
 When it comes to mutual funds, the same principles apply.
-In a nutshell, there are five basic steps you need to do:

 1. Define your objectives.
 Be clear about why you want to invest.
 Is it to have the money to buy a car?
 To start a business without needing merchant cash advance companies?
 For your retirement?